View volunteer openings, descriptions and qualifications, and apply for any volunteer opportunities posted.

 National Night Out - August

 This community event attracts approximately 5,000 residents.
-Volunteers will assist with serving food, offering directions or assisting with supervision at the moonwalk.
-For more information, contact Allison Christopoulos at 847.850.2146.
+Volunteers will assist with simple face painting, and help Park District staff with keeping the park clean.
+For more information, contact Allison Oberst at 847.850.2146.

 Trick or Treat Trail - October